 Do Not Allow Kids to Wander in Thick Vegetation Near Rivers

 As fun as exploring a jungle mess of thick vegetation and pretending you are in the jungle can be, avoid this temptation at all costs.
-Keep walking and find a more clear and safe area to explore the river.
+Keep walking and find a clearer and safer area to explore the river.

 River Safety for Kids: Consistent Water Supervision